Dragggan/Todo_tasks_list/README.md

 # Todo_tasks_list

-Added some changes

-# Project: To Do app

 # Scenario

 Admin goes to home page (127.0.0.1:8080).
-System redirects s/he  to the login page.
+System redirects them  to the login page.
 Admin logs in by entering email and password.
-On successful log in Admin is redirected back to the home page.
-Note: for Admin login use some predefined email/password and check it on front end side only.
+On successful log in Admin is redirected back to the home page. <br>
+Note: If you want to test or browse our todo list app, use one of these predefined admin data:<br><br>
+email: djuza@djuza.com<br>
+password: djuza<br><br>
+email: ivana@ivana.com<br>
+password: ivana<br><br>
+email: rada@rada.com<br>
+password: rada<br><br>

 On the home page, Admin overviews the tasks list and selects one task to edit.
-On task edit page Admin modifies the task's assignee.
-Once changes are saved Admin is redirected back to the home page.
+On task edit page Admin can modify the task assignee, task description and task status (completed/uncompleted).
+Once changes are saved Admin leaves task details window.

-On the home page, Admin adds new task and marks it as done.
+On the home page, Admin can also add new task.
+New task is by default set to be marked as uncompleted.

+On the task list, by clicking the task assignee, assignee details are presented to Admin.

 # Features